Encryption of Workstations at ISIMA and LIMOS✯

 On Windows 10, BitLocker manages encryption.

-A recovery key has already been created and saved, and a 10-digit PIN has been added.
+A recovery key has already been created and saved, and a 10-digit PIN code has been added.

-This PIN is used to decrypt the machine and can be modified.
+This PIN is what allows you to decrypt the machine, and it can be modified.

 - Type